Related: Monitor Raspberry Pi DC input voltage

 The output is in units of Hertz:

-The Raspberry Pi 2 and 3 clock speed is dynamic:
+The Raspberry Pi CPU clock speed and power consumption is dynamic:

 You can use